okta/okta.github.io/_source/_posts/2017-11-17-add-sso-spring-boot-15-min.md

 ## Download and Initialize a New Spring Boot Project

 Spring offers a tool called [Spring Initializr](https://start.spring.io/) that allows you to create and download a zip file containing a new Spring Boot project with a single click.
 Head on over there and create a new project that includes the **Web** and **Security** starters.
-I left the default artifact and group intact and unzipped the demo.zip file in my home directory.
+I left the default artifact and group intact and unzipped the `demo.zip` file in my home directory.
 That unpacked the following files:

-{% img blog/add-sso-spring-boot-15-min/99261089.png alt:"Directory tree" width:"600" %}{: .center-image }
+{% img blog/add-sso-spring-boot-15-min/dir-tree.png alt:"Directory tree" width:"600" %}{: .center-image }

 Those of you familiar with [Maven](http://maven.apache.org) will recognize the **pom.xml** file.
 Just four little dependencies pull in an enormous amount of functionality from Spring: